Aaryan-N/Aaryan-N/README.md

 ### Hi there👋
 ## About Me
 ---
 I'm Aaryan, a student in Australia that is interested in computers, programming and robotics.
-I am trying my hand at full stack development with projects such as a discord bot (discord.js) with a dashboard built using React and Vite.
+I am trying my hand at full stack development with projects such as a discord bot (discord.js) with a dashboard built using Svelte and Vite.

 ## Skills
 ---